wheatsnackbread/tsql-to-spark/README.md

 # SQL to Spark SQL/PySpark Translator for Azure Databricks

 The Translator.ipynb notebook assists in translating T-SQL stored procedures to Spark SQL for use in Azure Databricks.
-It validates input, identifies dependencies, and generates Spark SQL/PySpark code with the assistance of gpt-4o. <br>
+It validates input, identifies dependencies, and generates Spark SQL/PySpark code with the assistance of gpt-4o. <br><br>
-Additional documentation can be found under documentation/translator_short_deck.pdf.
+Additional documentation can be found under [documentation/translator_short_deck.pdf](documentation/translator_short_deck.pdf).

 ## How to Use / Configuration